 The conventional 6T SRAM cell design comprises two cross-coupled inverters (each comprising an n-channel pull-down transistor and a p-channel pull-up transistor) and two pass transistors that control bit-line access to the complementary storage nodes for read and write operations.
-To read data, the bit-lines are pre-charged to V{DD} and then the access transistors are turned on.
-If the storage node is at 0 V, then the voltage on the bit-line drops substantially; if the storage node is at the cell supply voltage (V{SUPPLY}), then the voltage on the bit-line does not drop substantially.
-To reduce the possibility of upsetting the stored data during a read operation, the access transistor; thus, the pull-down transistor is typically wider than the access transistor.
+To read data, the bit-lines are pre-charged to $V{\rm DD}$ and then the access transistors are turned on.
+If the storage node is at 0 V, then the voltage on the bit-line drops substantially; if the storage node is at the cell supply voltage ( $V{\rm SUPPLY}$ ), then the voltage on the bit-line does not drop substantially.
+To reduce the possibility of upsetting the stored data during a read operation, the access transistor should not be stronger (i.e. have higher drive current) than the pull-down transistor; thus, the pull-down transistor is typically wider than the access transistor.
 To write data, the bit-lines are programmed and then the access transistors are turned on.
 A bit-line at 0 V will cause its storage node to be pulled down, if its access transistor is stronger than the pull-up transistor.

-The unidirectional current flow characteristic of the TFET poses a problem for this cell topology because the access transistor must be able to conduct current from the bit-line to the storage node to pull down the bit-line voltage substantially during a read-'0' operation, and it also must be able to conduct current from the storage node to the bit-line to pull down the storage-node voltage during a write-'0' operation.
+The unidirectional current flow characteristic of the TFET poses a problem for this cell topology because the access transistor must be able to conduct current from the bit-line to the storage node to pull down the bit-line voltage substantially during a read'0' operation, and it also must be able to conduct current from the storage node to the bit-line to pull down the storage-node voltage during a write-'0' operation.
 In addition, forward-biased diode current can lead to disturbance of the stored data.
-For example, if an access TFET is oriented "inward" for current flow into the storage node (i.e. for writing a '0' into the storage node), then if a '1' is stored (i.e. the storage node is at V{SUPPLY}) and the bit-line is at 0 V (e.g. to write a '0' into another cell sharing the same bit-line) the stored data can flip to '0'.
-For the opposite example in which the access TFET is oriented "outward" for current flow out of the storage node (i.e. for reading a '0'), if a '0' is stored and the bit-line is at V{SUPPLY} (e.g. to write a '1' into another cell sharing the same bit-line) the storage node will be charged up through the access TFET; if the storage node is node (i.e. for reading a '0'), if a '0' is stored and the bit-line is at V{SUPPLY} (e.g. to write a '1' into another cell sharing the same bit-line) the storage node will be charged up through the access TFET; if the storage node is node (i.e. for reading a '0'), if a '0' is stored and the bit-line is at V{SUPPLY} (e.g. to write a '1' into another cell sharing the same bit-line) the storage node will be charged up through the access TFET; if the storage node is pulled up sufficiently, the stored data can flip to '1'.
+For example, if an access TFET is oriented "inward" for current flow into the storage node (i.e. for writing a '0' into the storage node), then if a '1' is stored (i.e. the storage node is at $V{\text{SUPPLY}}$ ) and the bit-line is at 0 V (e.g. to write a '0' into another cell sharing the same bit-line) the storage node will be discharged through the access TFET; if the storage node is pulled down sufficiently, the stored data can flip to '0'.
+For the opposite example in which the access TFET is oriented "outward" for current flow out of the storage node (i.e. for reading a '0'), if a '0' is stored and the bit-line is at $V{\text{SUPPLY}}$ (e.g. to write a '1' into another cell sharing the same bit-line) the storage node will be charged up through the access TFET; if the storage node is pulled up sufficiently, the stored data can flip to '1'.